Victor Kovalenko: Biography

-Kovalenko was born in Dnipro, Ukraine, on 5 August 1950.
-He learned to sail at the local "Meteor Club" when he was 12 years old.
-He became a member of USSR National sailing team in 1973, sailing Flying Dutchmen and Dragons.
-In 1974 he won the national Flying Dutchman championship with Valery Maydan.
+Kovalenko was born in Dnipro (then Dnipropetrovsk), Ukrainian SSR, on 5 August 1950.
+He learned to sail at the local "Meteor Club" at the age of 12.
+He became a member of USSR national sailing team in 1973, sailing in the Flying Dutchman and Dragon classes.
+In 1974, he won the national Flying Dutchman championship with Valery Maydan.
 That year he put racing aside to complete his education at the Nikolaev State Pedagogical Institute where he graduated with majors in Sport and Sport Science.
-He began sailing 470s while at Nikolaev.
-He considers that 16-foot Olympic class dinghy the most difficult and most satisfying boat to sail.
-(Victor was USSR 470 Champion in 1981 with Michael Kudrjavtsev).
+He began sailing the 470 while at Nikolaev.
+He considers it the most difficult and most satisfying boat to sail.
+Kovalenko was USSR 470 champion in 1981 with Michail Kudryavtsev.
 His nickname was Flint.